 The bottom line: you need to perform the calculations for yourself.
 It may make financial sense to take the partnership track position even though the initial salary is less than the permanent employee.

-The decision to become a partner in a practice vs a permanent employee may not be simple due to the personality of the applicant, job-related factors, and monetary considerations.
-If you are thinking about the partnership route, make sure to know your role and get as much information/specifics as you can so can make the leap.
+The decision to become a partner vs. a permanent employee may not be simple due to the applicant’s personality, job-related factors, and monetary considerations.
+If you are thinking about the partnership route, make sure to know your role and get as much information/specifics as possible so you can leap.
 A partnership is a long-term decision, just like a marriage.
 Know what you are getting into!!!!

 Please leave in comments below.
-Would love to hear from you!!!
+I would love to hear from you!!!